 Overview of the Junk Email Filter

-No one likes spam or junk email.
-The Outlook 2013 Junk Email Filter doesn’t stop delivery of junk email messages, but does the next best thing—it moves suspected spam to the Junk Email folder.
+Note The Outlook Junk Email Filter doesn’t stop delivery of junk email messages, but moves suspected spam to the Junk E-mail folder.

-We recommend you regularly review messages in the Junk Email folder to check for legitimate messages that were incorrectly classified as junk.
-If you find a message that isn’t junk, drag it back to the Inbox or any folder.
+Any message that is suspected to be junk is moved to the Junk E-mail folder.
+We recommend that you periodically review the messages in the Junk E-mail folder to check for legitimate messages that were incorrectly classified as junk.
+If you find a message that isn’t junk, drag them back to the Inbox or to any folder.
 You can also mark the item as not junk by doing the following:

 Junk Email Filter Lists

-While the Junk Email Filter checks your incoming messages automatically, Junk Email Filter Lists let you control what is considered spam.
-You can add names, email addresses and domains to these lists so the filter doesn’t check messages from sources you trust, or blocks messages that arrive from specific email addresses and domains you don't know or trust.
+While the Junk Email Filter checks your incoming messages automatically, the Junk Email Filter Lists give you more control over what is considered spam.
+You can add names, email addresses and domains to these lists so the Filter allows for messages from sources that you trust, or blocks messages that arrive from specific email addresses and domains that you don't know or trust.

 Safe Senders List Email addresses and domain names in the Safe Senders List are never treated as junk email, regardless of the content of the message.
 You can add your Contacts and other correspondents to this list.
 If you use a Microsoft Exchange Server account, all names and addresses in the global address list (GAL) are automatically considered safe.